lorenzo-rodri/Pomodoro-Timer/README.md

 ## How It Works

 1. The timer starts at 25 minutes for a work session.
-2. Once the session ends, a bell will chime
+2. Once the session ends, a bell will chime.

 ## Getting Started